 If you have any questions about customs clearance, please call our information centre on (+47) 22 86 03 12.

 Are the borders closed?
 Can I travel in and out of Norway?

-The government has implemented extensive border controls, but no boarder crossings are closed.
-This means that foreign citizens from countries that do not have a satisfactory infection situation and without a critical reason for staying in Norway, will be rejected on arrival.
-Citizens living in Norway or working in Norway will be able to return home, including by air, but might be quarantined for 10 days upon arrival.
-The Ministry of Foreign Arrairs advises against all travel that is not strictly necessary to countries other than those covered by the exceptions mentioned below.
-This travel advise is valid until 20th August.
+From the 16th of March 2020 the Norwegian government implemented extensive border controls.
+That means that foreign citizens from countries that do not have a satisfactory infection situation and without critical reason for staying in Norway, will be rejected on arrival.
+Citizens living in Norway will be able to return home, including by air, but will be quarantined for 10 days upon arrival.
+The Ministry of Foreign Arrairs advises against all travel that is not strictly necessary.

 The Norwegian Customs are currently operating the border stations as normal.
 Russia has closed its borders to Norway, which means that Norwegian citizens have no opportunity to enter Russia.
 If you are staying in Russia and wish to return to Norway via Storskog, you must contact the Norwegian Consulate General in Murmansk.

 I live in Sweden, but work in Norway – will I still able to travel to Norway for work?